 Your well-run operation—with effective business systems and processes—will create a culture of discipline and excellence, where Results Rule!
 (Randy Pennington).
 Employees are happier, productivity increases, costs go down, and profit and cash flow are greatly improved.

-Your are exceedingly prosperous because you have REMARKABLE SYSTEMS!
+You become exceedingly prosperous because you have REMARKABLE BUSINESS SYSTEMS!

 Better, Faster, Cheaper

-Did you notice that the two critical purposes of your business systems are fulfilled in the same way?
+Did you notice that the two critical purposes of your business systems and processes are fulfilled in the same way?
 When you are better, faster and cheaper, everyone benefits—customers, employees and stakeholders.